the-technat/dotfiles/README.md

 ## Styling / Terminal experience

 To have a more or less consistent terminal experience and to be really productive I use tmux in combination with neovim to do most stuff.
 This will always be the same no mather the OS.
 There are some things however tmux can't control and that are dependant on the terminal emulator used:

 - color theme
 - font
 - shortcuts to increase/decrease font

 On `darwin` these settings can be controlled since we install [ghostty](https://ghostty.org), but on linux-based systems you either have to ignore these things or configure them manually if needed.
 In cases where you use ssh into a box this won't apply of course.

 ## Tooling

 I got two different package managers per OS.
-One is the default that's preinstalled on every OS and the other is my set of chezmoi-templated scripts.
+One is the default that's preinstalled on every OS and the other is Homebrew.

-The system package manager is good at installing general tooling.
-It runs before we put our files in place and ensures a common baseline that we are going to need later.
-My scripts which are all run after we put the files in place install development-specific tools that don't exist in system package managers or where I need a more recent version than there's available.
+The system package manager is good at installing general tooling and dependencies required by Homebrew.
+It runs at the beginning ensuring a common baseline that we are going to need afterwards.
+Homebrew runs after the system package manager and installs development-specific tools that don't exist in system package managers or where I need a more recent versions than otherwise available.
 The list of tools we install that way is rather small and limited to tools that have a config in my dotfiles or tools that are referenced in an alias or similiar.
 Any other development tooling should be installed manually at the time it's needed.

-The system package manager is responsible for updating it's tools independent of my dotfiles.
-We don't specify a version when installing and assume that `latest` is always going to work and not break (as it's rarily the case with system packages).
-For the development tools the scripts in my dotfiles provide an update mechanism that mostly relies on [renovate](https://docs.renovatebot.com/) to update a pinned version set in the dotfiles.
-This ensures the development tools are at the same version across all machines but still get updated regurarly.

-The system packager manager install it's tools for the entire system and usually requires elevated privileges to do so, the development tools **must** be installed in the scope of the current user.
+You can see the full list of packages installed in the [home/.chezmoidata/packages.yaml](home/.chezmoidata/packages.yaml) file.

+Updates are handeled by the system package manager or homebrew itself. chezmoi may sometimes trigger an update but in general it's the responsibility of the user to regurarly update tools using the package managers.

+### Alpine Specials

+Homebrew isn't installed and supported on alpine and thus skipped.
+Install tools manually if needed.

+### Darwin

-Note: for `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one preinstalled.
+For `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one preinstalled and no other package manager used.

-In the future I might replace more and more shell scripts with native homebrew for macos so that the scripts only have to deal with the headless linux systems.
-And maybe one day if Homebrew supports ARM64 on Linux we can fully use Homebrew alongside the system package manager.

 ## Devcontainers